 Emphasize the benefits of How to Meet WCAG 2.0, a customizable quick reference to WCAG 2.0 requirements and techniques, including ‘best practice’ advisory techniques.

 Introduce appropriate evaluation techniques and tools for each issue as it is covered.

 Carry out activities and exercises to reinforce the learning effect.

++ Expand All Sections − Collapse All Sections